On volumes and the generic invariance of Fano type varieties: Preliminaries

 \section{Preliminaries}

 In this paper, \emph{variety} means reduced, irreducible, separated, and finite type scheme over an algebraically closed field $k$.
-Let us collect basic notions and definitions that will be used in the paper.
+Any $\Q$-divisor is $\Q$-Weil unless otherwise stated.
+Let us collect basic notions and definitions which will be used in the paper.